Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: Introduction

 The rest of this paper is organized as follows.
 Section \ref{sec:model} introduces the STEFA model and a set of identification conditions.
-Section \ref{sec:est} proposes the IP-SVD algorithm to estimate the latent factors and the loading matrices for the STEFA model.
-Section \ref{sec:pred} applies the STEFA model to prediction tasks.
+Section \ref{sec:est} proposes the IP-SVD algorithm to estimate the STEFA model and considers prediction with new covariates.
 Section \ref{sec:thm} establishes theoretical properties of the estimators.
 Section \ref{sec:simu} studies the finite sample performance via simulations.
-Section \ref{sec:appl} provides empirical studies of three real data sets.
-All proofs and technique lemmas are relegated to the supplementary material \cite[Section A]{chen2020supplement}.
+Section \ref{sec:appl} presents empirical studies of two real data sets.
+All proofs and technique lemmas are relegated to the supplementary material.